 Take some time after the tours to taste some tea samples and to have a look at the gift store.
 We purchased some of the plantation-grown tea here, but you can also purchase it online via the plantation’s website or on Amazon here.
 It is sold as loose leaf tea, tea bags, and bottled.

 Wadmalaw Island is a great place for producing beverages it seems, and there is also a winery, Deep Water Winery, and a distillery, Firefly Distillery, on the island.
-The distillery actually produces a sweet tea vodka and a sweet tea whiskey using the tea from the Charleston Tea Plantation.
+The distillery actually produces a sweet tea vodka and a sweet tea whiskey using the tea from the Charleston Tea Garden.

 If you are interested in visiting the winery and distillery as well, you might consider this tour which allows you to sample as much as you wish without having to drive.
 It also makes a stop to see the over 400 year old Angel Oak tree.

 Tips for Visiting the Charleston South Carolina Plantations